The Health Insurance Portability and Accountability Act of 1996 (HIPAA; Kennedy–Kassebaum Act, or Kassebaum–Kennedy Act) consists of 5 Titles.

-- Hospital staff disclosed HIV testing concerning a patient in the waiting room, staff were required to take regular HIPAA trainings, and computer monitors were repositioned.
+- Hospital staff disclosed HIV testing concerning a patient in the waiting room, staff were required to take regular HIPAA training, and computer monitors were repositioned.

-- Office manager accidentally faxed confidential medical records to an employer rather than a urologists office, resulting in a stern warning letter and a mandate for regular HIPAA training for all employees.
+- An office manager accidentally faxed confidential medical records to an employer rather than a urologist's office, resulting in a stern warning letter and a mandate for regular HIPAA training for all employees.

-- Surgeon fired after illegally accessing personal records of celebrities, fined $2000 and 4 months in jail.
+- A surgeon was fired after illegally accessing personal records of celebrities, was fined $2000, and sentenced to 4 months in jail.

-- Private practice lost an unencrypted flash drive containing protected health information, fined $150,000 and required to install a corrective action plan.
+- Private practice lost an unencrypted flash drive containing protected health information, was fined $150,000, and was required to install a corrective action plan.

-- Private physician license suspended for submitting patient bill's to collection firms with CPT codes that revealed patient diagnosis.
+- Private physician license suspended for submitting a patient's bill to collection firms with CPT codes that revealed the patient diagnosis.

-- Texas hospital employee received an 18-month jail term for wrongful disclosure of private patient medical information.
+- Texas hospital employees received an 18-month jail term for wrongful disclosure of private patient medical information.

 - Walgreen's pharmacist violated HIPAA and shared confidential information concerning a customer who dated her husband resulted in a $1.4 million HIPAA award.

-- Virginia employees fired for logging into medical files without legitimate medical need.
+- Virginia employees were fired for logging into medical files without legitimate medical need.

 - Employee fired for speaking out loud in the back office of a medical clinic after she revealed a pregnancy test result.

-- Sales executive fined $10,000 for filling out prior authorization forms and putting them directly in patient charts.
+- A sales executive was fined $10,000 for filling out prior authorization forms and putting them directly in patient charts.